x`

 The less time the dock stays open, the fewer opportunities birds have to enter.

-4. Eliminate Perching and Nesting Opportunities
+4. Eliminate Perching and Nesting Areas

 Birds prefer flat, sheltered surfaces.
 Facilities can modify structures to reduce these opportunities: